jameset1024/generator-nearby/README.md

 # generator-nearby [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
 > Creates a scaffold for Laravel, Docker, Gulp, and Webpack

+In order to use this generator you must have Docker and Composer installed on your maching.
 Below are commands that can be run after installation has completed

 Commands: